Automatic Changes to your Enrolment Details

 - Federal Department of Immigration and Citizenship (DIAC) - provided via the AEC so that a potentially eligible person’s Australian citizenship can be confirmed

-- NSW Roads & Traffic Authority (RTA) - address changes provided by clients of the RTA who are also enrolled somewhere in NSW
+- NSW Roads and Maritime Services (RMS) - address changes provided by clients of the RMS who are also enrolled somewhere in NSW

 If I have been SmartRolled, what do I need to do now?